brianclee-gh/cube/client/src/components/q&a/process/process.md

 - [X] Should appear in order of ‘helpfulness’, corresponding to how many users have indicated that the question was helpful
 - [] Have the potential to be filtered to a subset based on user searches
 - [] If no questions have been submitted for the product, then the list will collapse and the button to submit a new question will appear near the top of the module**
+  - can't test this because I haven't been able to find a product that does not have any questions!

 Individual Question
 - QUESTION: